Olang Global · Strategic Blueprint · 2026 — 2050

 Global Black cooperation

-We build together across the diaspora or get picked off one country at a time.
+We build together across the diaspora or we get picked off one country at a time.

 08